 I am especially curious about the role of creativity plays and hopefully will continue to play later in life (thus the title).
 It seems that in recent years, creativity has become more important to me and feels like it will be an important element of my life as I grow older.

-I have long been a writer and have had short stories published in Ayris Magazine, Compose: A Journal of Simply Good Writing, The Casserole, Contraposition, and The Penmen Review.
+I have long been a writer and have had short stories published in Ayris Magazine, Compose: A Journal of Simply Good Writing, The Casserole, Contraposition, The Penmen Review, and Monday Night.
 A couple of those stories appear in my collection, Kindred Spirits.

 In addition, I have had poetry appear in Small Brushes, Superior Poetry News and The Vermillion Literary Project.
 I have also had several professional publications associated with my 25 year (and counting) career as a librarian.
 Twenty-five years?
 What the hell?